fdaciuk/clima/README.md

 # clima

-> Get city wheater from wttr.in
+> Get city weather from wttr.in

 ## Installation